How to Generating DB Specification from Database>

 Specify database connection

-7. Choose Selected Schema then choose dbo In the Selecting Schemas page.
+7. Choose Selected Schema, then choose dbo in the Selecting Schemas page.
 Click Next to proceed.

 Select schema